MedicoAssassino/PREVENT-AHA-calculator-api/README.md

 This service is designed to receive patient clinical data via a `JSON` payload and return the calculated 10-year risk percentages after processing.

 ### 🎯 Endpoint Expectation
-You can easily integrate this class into the controllers of frameworks like **Laravel** (or Serverless functions) to handle `POST` requests.
+You can easily integrate this class into the controllers of PHPframeworks (or Serverless functions) to handle `POST` requests.

 **📌 Required Headers:**
 - `Content-Type: application/json`